VXI Bus Triggers

 Using Falling or Rising Edge Triggers

-The figures above describe the timing for the VXI bus trigger signals.
-A logic high [1] is defined by a 2.0 volt level, A logic low [0] is defined by a 0.8 volt level.
+A logic high [1] is defined by a 2.0 volt level, A logic low [0] is defined by a 0.8 volt level for the TTL signals.

-All switching times provided are minimum.
+All switching times provided are minimum [in nano seconds].

 Back to the main VXI Bus, or VME Bus page.

-Leroy's Web Page
+Larry's Web Page

 Home

-Electronic Parts and Equipment Distributors Electronic Component Manufacturers OEM Electronic Equipment Manufacturers EDA Software Producers CAD/CAE Software Engineering Standards, Book Stores, and Publications Interface/Embedded Computer Bus Electronic Engineering Design Data Engineering Reference Information.
+Electronic Parts and Equipment Distributors Electronic Component Manufacturers OEM Electronic Equipment Manufacturers EDA Software Producers CAD/CAE Software Engineering Standards, EE Publications Interface/Embedded Computer Bus Electronic Engineering Design Data Engineering Reference Information.

-Distributors Components Equipment Software Standards Buses Design Reference
+DistributorsComponents Equipment Software Standards Buses Design Reference

-Copyright © 1998 - 2008 All rights reserved Leroy Davis
+Copyright © 1998 - 2016 All rights reserved Larry Davis